 • Enjoy a peaceful moment Mahatma Gandhi’s Ashram.

-• Mingle the silk weavers in Patan, known for Ikat weaving
+• Meet the silk weavers in Patan, known for Ikat weaving

-• Meet the pastoral communities of the Bharwads and Vadiara Rabaris
+• Mingle with the pastoral communities of the Bharwads and Vadiara Rabaris

 • Explore the city of Bhuj

 - International & domestic airport arrival and departure private transfers for all guests

 - 5, 4 & 3 star modern & boutique accommodation - twin sharing / single supplement basis

 - Chauffeur driven luxury / deluxe air- conditioned private vehicles for all transfers & sightseeing

 - Meals as indicated in Itinerary; B = Breakfast: L=Lunch: D=Dinner: SD=Special Dinner